Pattern Positioning

 Common Breakers

-- Officer loses season or roots.
+- Officer appears often but lacks real season or roots.

 Practical Expression